solliancenet/microsoft-mysql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 - Ensure that corporate firewalls do not block outbound connections to port 3306.

 - Use a fully qualified domain name instead of an IP address in connection strings.
-This is especially important with Azure Database for MySQL Single Server instances, which use gateways to route incoming requests to database servers.
+This type of configuration is especially important with Azure Database for MySQL Single Server instances, which use gateways to route incoming requests to database servers.
 It is possible to use the gateway public IP address in your applications.

   >![Warning](media/warning.png "Warning") **Warning:** However, as Microsoft plans to [retire older gateways](https://docs.microsoft.com/azure/mysql/concepts-connectivity-architecture#azure-database-for-mysql-gateway-ip-addresses), you are responsible for updating the gateway IP address in your applications.
 It is less error-prone to work with the FQDN.

 - Use [Azure Network Watcher](https://docs.microsoft.com/azure/network-watcher/network-watcher-monitoring-overview) to debug traffic flows in virtual networks.
-Note that it does not support PaaS services, but it is still a useful tool for IaaS configurations
+Note that it does not support PaaS services, but it is still a helpful tool for IaaS configurations
   - Network Watcher works well with other networking utilities, like the Unix `traceroute` tool

 ### Resource issues